Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Preliminaries

-where $x \in \Omega$ denotes a coordinate and the $\lambda$ a hyperparameter model the trade-off between two terms.
-In this work, we explore three representative deep neural network architectures that serve as displacement estimators including 1) convolution-based (Voxelmorph \cite{balakrishnan_voxelmorph_2019}), 2) transformer-based (Transmorph \cite{chen_transmorph_2022}) and 3) diffusion-based (Diffusemorph \cite{kim_diffusemorph_2022}).
+where $x \in \Omega$ denotes a coordinate and $\lambda$ denotes the hyperparameter to modulate the trade-off between two terms.
+In this work, we explore three representative deep neural network architectures that serve as displacement estimators including (1) convolution-based (Voxelmorph \cite{balakrishnan_voxelmorph_2019}), (2) transformer-based (Transmorph \cite{chen_transmorph_2022}) and (3) diffusion-based (Diffusemorph \cite{kim_diffusemorph_2022}).